British Culture and Traditions

-Goal: In this lesson, you will explore aspects of British culture and tradition.
+Goal: In this lesson, you will explore British culture and traditions.
 You will also acquire the vocabulary needed for this topic.

 Task 1 (Vocabulary)